NextCenturyCorporation/mcs-scene-generator/ILE_API.md

 tool at start.
 The performer will be at random point around a rectangular perimeter surrounding the tool.
 This option cannot be used with `random_performer_position`.
 Default: None
+- `tool_type` (str, or list of strs): The type of tool to generate, either `rectangular` or `hooked`.
+Note that if `hooked` tools are chosen and lava widths are not specified, the room will default to having an island size of 1, with lava extending all the way to the walls in both the left and right directions.
+The front and rear lava in the default hooked tool case will each have a size of 1.
+Default: `rectangular`

 #### MinMaxFloat